Eleven Different Styles or Techniques

 Popping in Panama

 Just offshore throwing poppers at Yellowfin Tuna and Dorado will trigger vicious strikes which are created by a cup-face that makes big splashes, lots of underwater noise and entices any predatory fish in the area to come in for a look, the lure action often triggering a bite.
-For Wahoo we tend to throw stick-bait which is basically the shape of a bait fish an possess and action imitating an injured swimming bait fish, making it appear to be an easy meal.
+For Wahoo we tend to throw stick-bait which is basically the shape of a baitfish a possess and action imitating an injured swimming baitfish, making it appear to be an easy meal.
 We also feel the reason why Wahoo love stick-bait so much is due to the lure’s action.

 Our popper rods are Ocean Tackle International in which we have the Tuna Sniper and Ocean Xtreme G3 line.
-These are world class rods with plenty of backbone for landing that fish of a lifetime!
-These rods are all outfitted with Shimano Stella 18000 SW, 20000 SW or Saragosa 200000 SW reels.
+These are world-class rods with plenty of backbone for landing that fish of a lifetime!
+These rods are all outfitted with Shimano Stella 18K/20K SW, Twin Power 10K/14K SW, or Saragosa 10K/20K SW reels.

 Speed Jigging in Panama

-Other fishing methods is slow jigging or speed jigging which Come Fish Panama specializes in to produced strikes on various species when they tend not to feed.
+Other fishing methods are slow jigging or speed jigging which Come Fish Panama specializes in produced strikes on various species when they tend not to feed.
 We feel that jigs are the most versatile and productive of all artificial lures.
-They will work for a wide variety of species in most any type of conditions.
+They will work for a wide variety of species in almost any type of conditions.

-Jigging for Yellowfin Tuna requires the right rod and reel in which we provide Spinal, Shimano and Ocean Tackle International jigging rods (400g/500g) along with Shimano Torsa, Trinidad, Stella and Saragosa Reels.
-For light tackle jigging we have available Shimano Spheros 6000/8000 SW, Saragosa 8000 SW spinning reels and Shimano Torium 20 and 30 conventional reels for those anglers looking to jig for Snappers, Grouper, Amberjack, African Pompano and other bottom dwellers.
+Jigging for Yellowfin Tuna requires the right rod and reel in which we provide Phenix, Shimano, and Ocean Tackle International jigging rods (400g/500g) along with Shimano Talica, Trinidad, Stella, Twin Power, and Saragosa Reels.
+For light tackle jigging, we have available Shimano Spheros 6000/8000 SW, Saragosa 8000 SW, and 10,000 SW spinning reels and Shimano Talica 8 12, and 16, Shimano Torium 16, 20 and 30 conventional reels for those anglers looking to jig for Snappers, Grouper, Amberjack, African Pompano, and other bottom dwellers.

 Live Bait Fishing in Panama

-Live bait fishing in Panama consist of 3 different kinds of bait species.
+Live bait fishing in Panama consists of 3 different kinds of bait species.
 Bonito, Blue Runners also know here in Panama’s “Cojinoa” and Sardines.
-Each bait will present itself different types of applications depending on the fishing method.
+Each bait will present itself with different types of applications depending on the fishing method.

 Bonito is most commonly used for either slow troll Marlin, Pacific Sailfish, Yellowfin Tuna, Cubera Snapper, Dorado, or even a Rooster Fish if the bonito is small enough.
 This bait is very popular as well for bottom fishing Cubera Snapper and your mate on board will make sure you have the right equipment for all different fishing applications you will encounter.
 Bonito is a bait you will catch once heading offshore, these baits will then be placed in Tuna Tubes to keep them alive and fresh which you’ll find at the stern of the vessel.

-Blue Runners will be another bait which you will use either offshore or inshore.
-This hearty bait will either be used trolling for Rooster Fish or Snappers inshore or used as cast bait for Yellowfin Tuna, Dorado, Pacific Sailfish or any species we find on top water.
-Blue Runners are also presented to bottom feeders such as Amberjack, Cubera Snapper, African Pompano, Mullet Snapper and other species.
+Blue Runners will be another bait that you will use either offshore or inshore.
+This hearty bait will either be used trolling for Rooster Fish or Snappers inshore or used as cast bait for Yellowfin Tuna, Dorado, Pacific Sailfish, or any species we find on topwater.
+Blue Runners are also presented to bottom feeders such as Amberjack, Cubera Snapper, African Pompano, Mullet Snapper, and other species.
 There is a very good chance you will double over a rod when applying this type of fishing method at one of many honey holes.

-Our last bait is the well known Sardine, this bait is usually use for cast sighting Yellowfin Tuna.
-We will also apply sardines as chum line or used on bottom feeders.
-We feature hooks by Mustad, Owners or VMC.
+Our last bait is the well known Sardine, this bait is usually used for cast sighting Yellowfin Tuna.
+We will also apply sardines as a chum line or used on bottom feeders.
+We feature hooks by Mustad, Owners, or VMC.

 OFFSHORE FLY FISHING